 Definition of Pollination

-Pollination can define as the process before the fertilization of flower, which involves the shedding of pollen grains from an anther to the stigma of the pistil.
-Pollination can occur within the plant of the same flower, different species of the same flower or the different flowers.
+Pollination merely refers to the process before the flower’s fertilization, which involves the shedding of pollen grains from an anther to the stigma.
+It may occur within the plant of the same flower, different species of the same flower or the different flowers.

-It is carried out via specific vectors refers to as “Pollinators”.
-Generally, the gametes of a flower are non-motile, that’s why a flower needs a pollinator to proceed with the growth process following pollination and fertilization.
-Pollination can occur by the means of two methods, namely self and cross-pollination.
+Pollinators serve as the carriers, which facilitate pollination.
+Generally, the gametes of a flower are non-motile, due to which a flower needs a pollinator to proceed with the growth process following pollination and fertilization.
+Pollination usually occurs via self and cross-pollination methods.

 Types of Pollination in Flower